 When you are directed to the “Household” page, click the “Add” button against the desired household contact.

 Building a clean contact list

 A list cleaning exercise is a necessary part of maintaining your list quality.
 However, doing it retrospectively can be tedious.
 Once you’ve done the list clean up, adopt best practices to build new lists that are already (relatively) clean.
 Here are ways to do that:

 Keeping import and export easy

-The simplest way to do this is to stick to CSV (comma separated values) format when exporting or importing data between different services and systems.
+The simplest way to do this is to stick to a CSV (comma-separated values) format when exporting or importing data between different services and systems.
 Compared to Excel or PDF files, CSV is much easier to migrate between systems.
-Excel’s auto-formatting can sometimes mess up numbers because there is no clear distinction between numerical values and text.
-CSV, being a text file, stores data as is so it is easier to manually edit when needed.
-It also consumes less memory and makes for faster transfer.
+Excel’s auto-formatting often messes up numbers because there is no clear distinction between numerical values and text.
+Being a text file, CSV stores data as is, so it is easier to edit manually.
+It also consumes less memory and makes for faster transfers.